eckelcu/draft-eckel-shmoo-ietf-hackathon/draft-eckel-shmoo-ietf-hackathon.md

 ## Privacy Considerations

-Participant email addresses are displayed publicly.
-Registrants optionally include these are part of their registrations.
+Participant names and email addresses are displayed publicly in the [Attendee List](#attendee-list).
+Participants may opt-in or opt-out of the display of their email address as part of their registration.

 The email addresses of individual champions are often shared publicly by the champions on the wiki.

-The email addresses of the Chairs are shared publicly by the Chairs on the wiki and via GitHub.
-It would probably be better to use an email alias.
+This is done voluntarily by individual champions to make it easier for others to contact them.

 # IANA Considerations